Rohanator2314/PatternAnalysis-2025/recognition/fineTuneRadiology_48838148/README.md

 ![Transformer Model Architecture](assets/transformer_architecture.png)

 This same architecture is used in google's T5 model.\
-To fine tune the model, it is trained on our dataset specifically, using cross-entropy loss, Adam optimizer, and a linear scheduler as is the default with HF Trainer.
+To fine tune the model, it is trained on our dataset using cross-entropy loss, AdamW optimizer, and a cosine learning rate scheduler with a custom PyTorch trainer module.

 ## Dataset